 It’s well worth a watch as it’s packed with stellar observations, stats and explanations that are accessible to all – and relevant to anyone working with web technologies.

-But here’s my take.
+But working in a healthcare marketing agency, here’s my take.
 PWAs take advantage of modern web technologies, combining the best parts of the web with the benefits of native apps.

 In short, building your next website or web app as a PWA can offer the following benefits: